YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

      // ALT = HEA, HEA += 16

      #emit CONST.pri 50
-     #emit STOR.I // effectively store the value 50 in the first cell of our reserved area of the heap
+     #emit STOR.I // effectively stores the value 50 in the first cell of our reserved area of the heap

-     #emit HEAP -16 // let's return the reserved memory back
+     #emit HEAP -16 // return the reserved memory back
 }
 ```

 ### <a name="control-register-manipulation-instructions"></a> Control register manipulation:
-The contents of registers (other than primary and alternate) can be directly read and modified using the `LCTRL` and `SCTRL` instruction respectively.
+The contents of specialized registers can be directly read and modified using the `LCTRL` and `SCTRL` instruction respectively.

 | mnemonic | operand | description |
 | -------- | ------- | ----------- |